-We start by focusing on syntax, and by looking at some terminology:
+We start by focusing on syntax.
+First, some terminology:

-- A sentence is a string of characters over some alphabet. - A language is a set of sentences. - A lexeme is the lowest level syntactic unit of a language, such as operators, punctuation, keywords, identifiers. - this is one step above individual characters - A token is a set or category of lexemes (e.g., identifier, integer literal).
+- A sentence is a string of characters over some alphabet. - A language is a set of sentences. - A lexeme is the lowest level syntactic unit of a language, such as operators, punctuation, keywords, literals, or identifiers. - note: this is one step above individual characters - A token is a set or category of lexemes (e.g., identifier, integer literal).